Gluten Free Veggie Pasta Salad

 Notes

-This pasta salad is best when made and served the same day, especially if using gluten free pasta due to the consistency and texture over time.
-Also be sure to dress the pasta while it's still warm.
-Just before serving, give it a toss with a little extra dressing.
-You can use any Italian-style vinaigrette, or make your own.
-Sometimes I also like to add in a splash of balsamic vinaigrette too for an extra little tang.
+This pasta salad is best made and served the same day, especially when using gluten free pasta, as refrigeration can change the texture and consistency.
+Be sure to toss the pasta with some of the dressing while it’s still warm, then give it another toss with a little extra dressing just before serving.
+Sometimes I add in a splash of balsamic vinaigrette for an extra bit of tang along with the Italian dressing.

 Add a Note